davidkorff/IMSSync_App/RSG_Integration_2/PROGRESS.md

 1. **IMS API Expectations**
    - All methods expect complex objects, not individual parameters
    - Strict type requirements (e.g., BusinessTypeID must exist in DB)
-   - Date formats need to be XML-compliant
+   - Date formats need to be XML-compliant (YYYY-MM-DD)
    - Some documented methods may not be available in all instances
+   - AddQuote creates both submission and quote (not just quote)
+   - TACSR field belongs in submission, not quote object

 2. **Environment-Specific GUIDs**
    - Producer: 895E9291-CFB6-4299-8799-9AF77DF937D6